IcySunStudio/sleek_storage/sleek_storage/README.md

 **Fast.
 Simple.
 Reactive.**

 A simple, reactive, and lightweight key-value store written in pure Dart.
-Features instant, synchronous reads, atomic file writes, and fully type-safe collections, all embracing the serialization you already use in your app—no new formats, no codegen, no headaches.
+Features instant, synchronous reads, atomic file writes, and fully type-safe collections, all embracing the JSON serialization you already use in your app—no new formats, no codegen, no headaches.

 ---